RosemaryOjwang/Bellabeat-Data-Analysis/README.md

 # Bellabeat-Data-Analysis
+## Project Overview
-This case study explores how Bellabeat, a wellness technology company, can leverage smart device usage trends to refine its marketing strategy and drive business growth.
+This case study explores how Bellabeat, a high-tech manufacturer of health-focused products for women, can utilize fitness data from non-Bellabeat smart devices to identify new business opportunities.